 Abrines took made six buckets against Memphis and Oklahoma City won big.
 It’s not a coincidence.
 Oklahoma City is 14-4 when Abrines makes four or more shots.

 Space and rhythm for Abrines and the Thunder, that’s the key to success for the remainder of the season.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!